Senior Resources » 10 Fun Christmas Activities to Do with Grandkids

 Advertisement.

 Did you know over 200 Christmas films were released in 2021?
-There are more than enough holiday movies to have a proper marathon.
+In other words, there are more than enough holiday movies to have a proper marathon!
 All you need to do is pick some, make some popcorn and hot cocoa, and let the binge-watching begin!
 Stuck on where to start?
 No worries!
 Check out Senior Resource’s list of the TEN best holiday movies to watch with your grandkids and go from there.

 If your grandkids are on the younger side, then take a trip to see Santa Claus.
 Many malls and festive events have Santa appearances where kids can share their Christmas wishes and take photos.
 Christmas is even more special when kids believe in Santa.
 They won’t stay little forever, so make the most of every holiday where they are!